lbryio/lbry.com/content/faq/referrals.md

 ### When do I get my rewards?

 If you have claimable rewards, you will see a claim button with the total reward amount on the page.
 You will not receive rewards for each referral until those users join and use LBRY themselves (see below section regarding claimable referrals).
 This is to combat referral fraud and abuse.

+### How does the referral link work?
+After a user clicks, installs and registers their email with LBRY, it may take up to an hour for the invite to appear on your Invites page.

 ### What are the criteria for a claimable referral?